ghankerson/origins-conscioussness/uroboros.md

   specifically human and the universally natural constitutes the history of man's conscious development as ancient man continuously had to confront nature to survive.

-* As long as the ego is weak the downward drag toward unconsciousness is felt as pleasure and safety while ego consciousness is felt as heavy and weak.
-As long as this holds the ego submits to the uroboros.

-* Neumann calls this downward drag uroboric incest.
-It is not incest in the sexual sense but a symbol of return to unconscious.
-He also calls it a precursor to the hierros gamos (sacred marriage) which comes later with the hero reunifying with the round which is a mandala in the later stage.

-* Uroboric incest is a form of re-entry to the mother or to the unconscious.
-It is a desire to be dissolved and absorbed and is pleasureful.
-The Great Mother takes the child back into herself.
-Symbols associated with uroboric incest include the cave, the earth, tomb, coffin, urn and sarcophagus.
-The signia of death is associated with uroboric incest.

 * He equates nostalgia and drunkenness as forms of uroboric incest.
 It is self-surrender associated with an infant ego or a sick ego unable to